 Celestial Navigation in the Age of Sail

-A fast-paced introductory workshop in the history and the techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail.
-You will learn how to take sights and work calculations, especially as it was done aboard Mystic Seaport’s premier exhibit vessel, the 1841 whaleship Charles W. Morgan.
-Examining original logbooks and navigational calculations from her voyages, you will apply these same methods to modern navigation.
+A fast-paced introductory workshop in the history and the actual techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail.
+We’ll learn how to take sights and work calculations, especially as done aboard Mystic Seaport’s premier exhibit vessel, the 1841 whaleship Charles W. Morgan.
+Examining original logbooks and navigational calculations from its voyages, we’ll apply these same methods to modern navigation.

 Weather permitting, students will have opportunities to make actual sextant observations.
 This is real navigation, not just a class “about” navigation.
 Fast and intense, students who complete this class will have the basic celestial navigation skills to cross any ocean using the Sun, a sextant, and a few other simple tools, drawn directly from the 19th century.

 Requirements: Basic addition and subtraction.
 A good understanding of latitude and longitude on the globe.

 Recommended for ages 18 and up, students as young as age 13 welcome.